 Get travel insurance.
 Yes really, GET IT!

-25. You may have to pay upfront for any treatments and in the worst cases you may get a hefty bill after emergency treatment.
+25. You may have to pay upfront for any treatments.
+In the worst cases you may get a hefty bill after emergency treatment.

 26. Get a good travel insurance policy and read the conditions.
 Some won’t pay out if you were drunk when you had an accident or if you overstay time limits.

-Note: Insurance premium costs will be a small fraction of your total travel budget but medical bills will be your biggest expense, if you have a serious accident.
+Note: Insurance premium costs will be a small fraction of your total travel budget.
+Medical bills will be your biggest expense if you have a serious accident.
 Don’t dismiss travel insurance as unaffordable or unnecessary.
 It’s important for safer gap year travel.

 Keep your belongings and money safe